jandermoreira/quarto-xvolume/README.md

 ## Organization

-All volumes should be in the same parent folder, like:
+All volumes should be in the same parent (base) folder, with a separate folder for each volume.
+Each volume should have its own book project with its own `_quarto.yml` file.

 ```
 my-book/  (base folder)